JunaidKhan444/draggable-kanban-board/README.md

 Contributions are welcome!
 If you'd like to contribute to the Kanban Board, please follow these steps:

 1. Fork the repository.
-2. Create a new branch: git checkout -b my-feature.
+2. Create a new branch : `git checkout -b my-feature`.
-3. Make your changes and commit them: git commit -am 'Add new feature'.
+3. Make your changes and commit them : `git commit -am 'Add new feature'`.
-4. Push the changes to your fork: git push origin my-feature.
+4. Push the changes to your fork : `git push origin my-feature`.
 5. Submit a pull request detailing your change.